 Running in Parallel

-The final stage has several alternate routes to traverse, particularly in the first leg.
-The cart occupies just one of four roads that all run along from the attacker's base to the checkpoint.
+The final stage splits out the gate into three paths and an overhang.
+The cart occupies a winding trench in the center of the boulevard.
 The lower road next to the cart is a good exit for BLU as it gives them better access to the top of this shallow hill--the better to thwart dastardly schemes likely brewing on the upper road with the shed where RED can easily deploy sentries and Ubercharges to great effect.

 The cart's trench is narrow and is easy to ambush or bomb.
 Even after the cart makes it up the slope, the attackers are not home free; RED has a temporary spawn point just outside the checkpoint, usually slowing the cart's progress considerably once it comes into the area's line of sight.
 Once the checkpoint is locked down, so is this spawn point.